 What is leukemia?

 Leukemia is different from most other types of cancer.
-Leukemia is cancer that starts in the bone marrow, which is where new blood cells are made.
+Leukemia is cancer that starts in the bone marrow.
+This is where new blood cells are made.
 Leukemia cells are early forms of blood cells, most often white blood cells.
 When a person has leukemia, the body makes too many abnormal blood cells.
 Leukemia cells do not usually form tumors, but they can travel with the blood all over the body.
-That means CLL can affect organs all over the body.
+That means leukemia can affect organs all over the body.

 Two types of white blood cells can turn into leukemia:

 Lymphoid cells (lymphocytes).
 This is called lymphocytic leukemia.

 Myeloid cells (myelocytes).
 This is called myeloid or myelogenous leukemia.